peterVG/arkly-research-notes/README.md

-# research-notes
+# Arkly research notes
-The Arkly concept is the outcome of several years of archival science research carried out by @peterVG.
+The Arkly.io [concept](https://arkly.io/about) is the outcome of several years of archival science research carried out by @peterVG.